dolittle-entropy/playbook/playbook/_docs/BestPractices/Engineers-checklist.md

 ## Design Reviews

 - [ ] Process for conducting design reviews is included in the [Working Agreement](/agile-development/team-agreements/working-agreements/readme.md)
-- [ ] Design reviews for each major component of the solution are carried out and documented, including alternatives.
+- [ ] Carry out and document design reviews for each major component of the solution, including alternatives
-- [ ] Stories and/or PRs link to the design document.
+- [ ] Stories and/or pull-requests should link to the design document
-- [ ] Each user story includes a task for design review by default, which is assigned or removed during sprint planning.
+- [ ] Each user story should include a task for design review by default, assign to or remove it during sprint planning.
-- [ ] Project advisors are invited to design reviews or asked to give feedback to the design decisions captured in documentation.
+- [ ] Invite project advisors to design reviews and ask for feedback to the design decisions captured in documentation.
-- [ ] Discover all the reviews that the customer's processes require and plan for them.
+- [ ] Identify all the reviews and acceptances that the customer's processes require and plan for them

 ## Code Reviews

-- [ ] Clear agreement in the team as to function of code reviews.
+- [ ] Get a clear agreement in the team as to function of code reviews.
-- [ ] Code review checklist or established process.
+- [ ] Establish a code review checklist or established process.
-- [ ] A minimum number of reviewers (usually 2) for a PR merge is enforced by policy.
+- [ ] If there is a minimum number of reviewers for a pull-request merge it should be enforced by the toolset
 - [ ] Linters/Code Analyzers, unit tests and successful builds for PR merges are set up.
-- [ ] Process to enforce a quick review turnaround.
+- [ ] Encourage, emphasise and repeat the need for a quick review turnaround

 More details on [Code Reviews](code-reviews/README.md)

 ## Retrospectives

-- [ ] Set time for retrospectives each week/at the end of each sprint.
+- [ ] Set aside time for retrospectives at a regular cadence, preferrably no more than 2 weeks
+- [ ] Start each retrospective with the "Prime Directive" and repeat it regularly
+- [ ] Avoid blame and finger-pointing - focus on learnings and the way forward
 - [ ] 1-3 proposed experiments to be tried each week/sprint to improve the process.
 - [ ] Experiments have owners and are added to project backlog.
 - [ ] Longer retrospective for Milestones and project completion.